 Pattonville's outdoor education program is more commonly known as "5th grade camp".
 The program began over 30 years ago to provide students with the opportunity to experience the life of the early pioneers.
-Although camp still includes some activities related to the pioneers, in recent years more activities have begun to revolve more around various scientific principles and team building.
+Although camp still includes some activities related to the pioneers, in recent years the new activities focus around various scientific principles and students social and emotional development.
 All students are given the opportunity to attend camp for 4 days and 3 nights (for a small fee) during the spring of the 5th grade year.
+Kids are grouped into clubs and attend various activities (see below).
+Each club has 1-2 counselors who also sleep in the cabin with them.

 The camping facilities are located 2 and 1/2 hours away just outside of Lesterville, MO.
 The entrance to Camp Sherwood Forest is off of Highway 21 across the street from the Black River near Mark Twain National Forest. (see map)